Frequently Asked Questions About Accessibility

-After a student has registered with OAS, the student will request Accommodation Notification Letters.
-Upon receipt, OAS will submit an Accommodation Notification Letter to each faculty member.
+After a student has registered with AS, the student will request Accommodation Notification Letters.
+Upon receipt, AS will submit an Accommodation Notification Letter to each faculty member.
 Students should verify each instructor has received the letter.

 Faculty members receive formal notification of accommodations for all eligible students receiving accommodations.
 Oftentimes, these situations arise due to miscommunication.
-If any issues arise, contact OAS immediately.
+If any issues arise, contact AS immediately.

 Schedule Changes/Additional Accommodation Needs

-Contact OAS immediately.
-OAS will request to review any new documentation supporting your accommodation request.
-After additional accommodations are determined, OAS will update the Accommodation Notification Letter.
+Contact AS immediately.
+AS will request to review any new documentation supporting your accommodation request.
+After additional accommodations are determined, AS will update the Accommodation Notification Letter.